 The Beatles may be the first band to popularize the concept of eight days a week—and it sure sounds blissful, doesn’t it?—but it’s residents of Maui who are actually living the dream.

-In other words, we know how to stretch out time so long and good it feels like we’ve been granted eight days a week.
+In other words, we know how to stretch out time so long it feels like we’ve been granted eight days a week.

 Happen to be coming to the island for the same amount of time?
 Here’s how to make like a Mauian and maximize every minute of your week-plus-one:

 Since your internal body clock is likely to be hours ahead of schedule anyway, you may as well make the most of your first morning on Maui by planning a visit to watch a spectacular sunrise atop the world’s largest dormant volcano, Haleakala.

 While some visitors opt to drive themselves, the winding, uphill journey in the dark is somewhat tedious, so we recommend the much more relaxing approach of a guided Haleakala Sunrise Tour, which includes round trip transportation from your hotel – a treat when your pickup time is somewhere between 2am and 3:30am – as well as snacks, warm drinks to enjoy at the summit, and a full buffet breakfast on your way back down.
 The guides are well versed in fascinating commentary on the local history and culture of the area, and the panoramic views from the comfort of a cozy leather seat certainly make for an unforgettable first morning on Maui.